aaax8/push_swap/README.md

 `push_swap` is a C++20 implementation for the 42 push_swap project.

-Note: This repository has not been fully cleaned up.
-Many files are remnants of earlier experiments and are no longer used by the current solver.
-They are kept for now because safely identifying and removing all inactive code would require more cleanup work than was practical for this release.
+Note: This repository has not been fully refactored or cleaned up.
+Many files are remnants of earlier experiments and are not used by the current solver.
+They remain in the repository for now, but they do not affect running the current implementation.

-## Report
+## Approach Overview

-For a detailed explanation of the algorithm, see [the report](docs/push_swap_report.pdf).
+This section gives a brief overview of the approach used in this project.
+For a detailed explanation, see [the report](docs/push_swap_report.pdf).

-This project explains an Iterated Greedy approach to push_swap.
+This project uses an Iterated Greedy approach to push_swap.
 Iterated Greedy repeatedly destroys part of the current solution and then reconstructs it using a greedy method.

 In this algorithm, an initial solution is first created by leaving a sequence close to circular ascending order in stack A, moving the other values to stack B as chunks by value range, and using beam search to find a procedure for moving the values in B back to A.